Meridian

 A package of procedural changes moved through without a press conference.
 Practitioners say it is the most consequential reform of the decade.

-The package tightens the timelines on intake decisions, replaces a discretionary referral standard with a structured one, and moves several categories of conflict review from advisory to binding.
-Each change taken on its own is incremental.
-Taken together, practitioners say, they meaningfully reduce the room for the kinds of selective enforcement that have been the commission's recurring criticism in past cycles.
+The procedural changes tighten intake decision timelines, replace discretionary referral standards with structured ones, and elevate several conflict review categories from advisory to binding status.
+Each modification on its own is incremental; together, they significantly reduce the leeway for selective enforcement that has plagued the commission in previous cycles.

 The daily digest